 The idea of creating one painting quickly developed into the concept of creating a series, themed around the ecological and environmental disasters that beset us, disasters of our own making.

 The cherry is used to symbolise the farmers who carried on working “the fruits of their labours” not knowing how dangerous the ground was.
-The stem of the earring is 24k gold leaf.
+I used 24k gold leaf for the stem of the earring.

-I created the necklace/tattoo as a piece of jewellery that had a double edge, it was made from rose branches, on one hand beautiful the other side it had sharp thorns so had a constricting and sinister, choking element.
+I created a necklace/tattoo that had a double-edge, it was made from beautiful rose branches but it also had sharp thorns that cut into her neck when she moved – a constricting and sinister choking element.

 An octopus necklace/tattoo hangs around her neck another symbol for the suffocating situation.
-In the middle sits the emerald gemstone of a turquoise beetle.
+In the middle sits a precious turtle.

 Deforestation of the Rainforest

 At a very young age I was introduced to nature by my father, so it has always played a big part in my life.
-The deforestation of the rainforests is one man-made disaster particularly close to my heart as I find it so devastatingly upsetting that we have lost so much biodiversity, which is such a threat to our planet and climate change.
+The deforestation of the rainforests is one man-made disaster particularly close to my heart as I find it so devastatingly upsetting that we have lost so much biodiversity due to farming.
+This is such a threat to our planet and climate change.

-This is an ongoing project and I am depicting five man-made disasters that have made an impact to our environment.
+I have chosen to depict five man-made disasters that have made an impact to our environment.
 Each one links also to the five elements that underpin Daoist philosophy – a philosophy that stresses the relationship between mankind and the earth upon which we live and depend.
 A relationship characterised by the notion of stewardship rather than ownership.